 Chill No Bake Oreo Dessert before serving

-For best results, make sure to chill this No bake Oreo dessert for at least 3-4 hours in order for all layers to settle down and become firm enough for you to be able to cut it easily.
-I love making it the night before and just letting it chill it overnight.
+For best results, make sure to chill this No bake Oreo dessert for at least 3-4 hours.
+We want to do this in order for all layers to settle down.
+Besides, they will become firm enough for you to be able to cut it more easily.
+I love making it the night before and just chilling it overnight.

 What size baking dish to use

-I used 9×9 inch square pan to make No Bake Oreo Dessert, but you can also successfully make this in 9×13 inch dish.
-However 8×8 will be a little bit too small – it will work, but you will have to reduce quantities slightly.
+I used 9×9 inch square pan to make No Bake Oreo Dessert.
+But you can also successfully make this in 9×13 inch dish.
+However 8×8 will be a little bit too small.
+It will work, but you will have to reduce quantities slightly.

-How to form a crust of No Bake Oreo Dessert
+How to make No Bake Oreo Dessert

 No Bake Oreo Dessert Step by Step in Pictures:

-Start making a crust by arranging crushed Oreos on the bottom of 9×9 baking dish.
+- Next, you will make a crust by arranging crushed Oreos on the bottom of 9×9 baking dish.
 Add melted butter.
 Using a measuring cup or any other flat surface, flatten the Oreos:

-Add chocolate pudding on top of the cream cheese mixture.
+- Add chocolate pudding on top of the cream cheese mixture.
 Even it out with a spatula, creating a nice even layer:

-Add remaining jar of cool whip on top of the chocolate pudding layer.
+- Add remaining jar of cool whip on top of the chocolate pudding layer.
 Keep some of the cool whip’s spikiness on top.

 If you are in a mood to make more no bake desserts, how about these amazing recipes:

-Take a large zip-lock bag and place 20 Oreo cookies inside (2 rows of the box, or 2/3 of the box) .
+- Take a large zip-lock bag and place 20 Oreo cookies inside (2 rows of the box, or ⅔ of the box) .
 Keep remaining row (10 cookies) untouched – we will use them to decorate the top of the dessert.
 Seal bag shut, place it on counter and using a rolling pin (or a wooden spoon), crush the cookies until they are in chunky crumbs.
 Some fine crumbs are OK.

-Pour all of the cookie crumbs into a 9×9 baking pan.
+- Pour all of the cookie crumbs into a 9×9 baking pan.
 Melt the butter in a small saucepan over medium heat and then pour it over Oreo crumbs and mix well with a fork to combine.
 Once combined, press into the pan with a measuring cup’s flat surface (have your kids do that!) to form a resemblance of a crust.

-In a bowl, whisk together the 2 pudding mixes and half and half.
+- In a bowl, whisk together the 2 pudding mixes and half and half.
 We are making it at this point in order for it to have a couple of minutes to set.
 Place it in the freezer so that the pudding can get set faster.

-Soften cream cheese by microwaving unwrapped cheese block for 20 seconds.
+- Soften cream cheese by microwaving unwrapped cheese block for 20 seconds.
 Once done, sift in the powdered sugar and whisk together until sugar is well incorporated.

-Next, fold in one container of Cool Whip either with the same whisk or with a spatula.
+- Next, fold in one container of Cool Whip either with the same whisk or with a spatula.

-Once the mixture is well mixed and uniform, spread this Cream Cheese/Cool Whip mixture over the cookie crust.
+- Once the mixture is well mixed and uniform, spread this Cream Cheese/Cool Whip mixture over the cookie crust.

-Take the chocolate pudding out of the freezer and using a rubber spatula, spread it over the cream cheese mixture.
+- Take the chocolate pudding out of the freezer and using a rubber spatula, spread it over the cream cheese mixture.

-Next, spread the other container of Cool Whip over the chocolate pudding layer.
+- Next, spread the other container of Cool Whip over the chocolate pudding layer.

-Finally, crumble the remaining 10 Oreo cookies right on top of the Cool Whip layer.
+- Finally, crumble the remaining 10 Oreo cookies right on top of the Cool Whip layer.
 Crush 2-3 of them to a fine crumb and sprinkle on top.

-Chill at least for 3-4 hours (until firm), or overnight.
+- Chill at least for 3-4 hours (until firm), or overnight.
 Chilling is necessary for all the layers to set and it will also be much easier and less messy when cutting it.